facebook/openbmc-linux/Documentation/admin-guide/cgroup-v2.rst

 	The following entries are defined.
 Unless specified otherwise, a value change in this file generates a file modified event.

+	  high
+		The number of times the cgroup's swap usage was over the high threshold.

 	  max
 		The number of times the cgroup's swap usage was about